 - Encourage your student to explore the possibility of receiving academic credit with his or her advisor or with the career services office.
 In many cases, students do not know they are able to earn credit in connection to their internship.
 With online internship courses, the internships do not need to be in Madison or even in the U.S.

 - Understand that internships vary.
 Some are paid and some are not, some require a student to be enrolled for academic credit while others do not.
-To find the best fit for internships, students must assess their personal situations.
+To find the best fit, students must assess their personal situations.

 - Encourage your student to utilize summers; summer is great time for continued learning.